 Obviously prevention is better than cure, or in this case clean, so when possible heed the advice given above on container size and positioning.

 Yes, our candles have been designed & developed not to drip, and yes, we do get asked this question from time to time.
-Because even the most dripless candle takes a knock every now and then, causing some of the wax to spill.
+Mostly by people who don't use our candles ;-) and sometimes because even the most dripless candle takes a knock every now and then, causing some of the wax to spill.
 The following is based on our experience as well as that of the event stylists we work with.

-Even though dripping cannot be wholly prevented when the cause is external, anticipating it can go a long way.
-If the aesthetics allow, a layer of (coloured) sand, fine white rice or water at the bottom of the vase will make it so much easier to remove any wax that has accumulated there.
-Simply break the wax and remove it.
+Even though dripping can be prevented most of the times, see above, it is sometimes out of your control, for instance when the cause is external (i.e. a knock or bump), and in those cases anticipating it can go a long way.
+If the aesthetics allow, a layer of sand, rice or water at the base of the vase will prevent the wax from sticking to the bottom and make it so much easier to remove any wax that has dripped.
+Simply break the wax by pushing it down into the sand (or rice, water) and remove it.

 - Freezer: if you have the space for it, put the vases in the freezer - wax shrinks when it freezes, which makes the wax pull away from the glass edge; the wax will let loose and come out easier.

 - Oven: place the containers upside down on a baking tray lined with foil, and place the tray in the oven until the wax has melted and dripped out of the vase.
 Remove from the oven and wipe the container with a paper towel (use an oven mitt as the container will be hot!).

 - Hot water: pour boiling water into the container, and as the wax melts it will start floating up, ready to be scooped out once it cools down again.
 This method might take some time depending on the amount of wax residue in the vase.